-Prerequisite: Freshmen only.
+Prerequisite: First-year students only.
 One could argue that cave paintings were the first comics, but this course focuses on the most recent graphic novels, including award winning works by Art Spiegelman, Marjane Satrapi, Chris Ware, Daniel Clowes, Joes Sacco and many more.
 In addition to reading masterworks, we will study the history of comics and the many uses of comics, including advertising and animation.
 Students will also design their own comics, and produce a limited edition graphic of their own work.
 Drawing is only one way to approach this, but not the only way-photographers, writers, collage artists and stick-figure maestros are all welcome.
-Meets First-Year Seminar course requirement of the GECC.
+This is a first-year seminar course and meets the First-Year Seminar requirement of the GECC.